What is driving the spate of civilian killings in Kashmir?

 “If you target someone with a name, you create ripples,” said Sidharth Bindroo, as he received a constant stream of mourners.

 The evening before, on October 5, his father Makhan Lal Bindroo had been shot dead by militants as he sat in his shop in Srinagar’s Iqbal Park, an area dotted with police and paramilitary installations.
-ML Bindroo had run a famous chemists chain, a go-to for difficult-to-obtain and quality medicines in Srinagar.
+ML Bindroo had run a famous pharmacy chain, a go-to for difficult-to-obtain and quality medicines in Srinagar.

 The Bindroos were also among the Kashmiri Pandit families who had chosen to stay on in the Valley even after targeted killings had forced a mass migration of the community in the 1990s.